 On September 6, 2016, the City Council certified the Final Environmental Impact Report for the Project as adequate under California Environmental Quality Act (Resolution No. 16-122).
-By Resolution No. 16 - \\\\\\, the City Council has applied the the Sherwin Williams Environmental Impact Report to the Sherwin Williams Development Project; and made findings as required by the California Environmental Quality Act (CEQA); and adopted mitigation measures for the Project.
+On October 18, 2016, by Resolution No. 16-147, the City Council has applied the Sherwin Williams Environmental Impact Report to the Sherwin Williams Development Project; and made findings as required by the California Environmental Quality Act (CEQA); and adopted mitigation measures for the Project.
 Pursuant to State CEQA Guidelines Section 15094, the City Council hereby directs staff to file a Notice of Determination with the Alameda County Clerk.